Sparkman/Hillcrest Funeral Home & Hillcrest Mausoleum & Memorial Park

 - Living for Zachary

-A special request: Dylan was recruited and received a scholarship to play soccer on FC USA TX 05B Black soccer team.
-Many talented children are unable to join the elite team due to cost.
-The family would like to establish a scholarship in Dylan’s name to help fund the recruitment of other children.
+- A special request: Dylan was recruited and received a scholarship to play soccer on FC USA TX 05B Black soccer team.
+A scholarship has been established in Dylan’s name to help children that are unable to join the elite team due to cost.
+To donate please make your check out to The Dylan Maritato Soccer Scholarship Fund.

 Brian and Ornella Ellard, Dylan and Alice Maritato